 been ported to virtually every platform, so you can install and use them on

 Another possibility is Nano (also called Pico).
 Nano is very easy to use, especially for beginners, but it is rather limited in functionality.
 It is only recommended for those who are new to UNIX and feel there are just too many things to learn before you get to do anything.
 Even so, I recommend that you switch to either Emacs or Vim as early as possible.

-The application that you interact with in a terminal window – the thing
+The application with which you interact in a terminal window – the program

 that prints the command prompt and carries out the commands that you type –